kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### Handling hotplug events

 Once the capacity of the node is altered, the following are the sequence of events that occur in the kubelet.
-If any errors are observed in any of the steps, operation is retried from step 1 along with a `FailedNodeResize` event under the node object.
+If any errors are observed in any of the steps, operation is retried from step 1 along with a `FailedNodeResize` event and condition under the node object.
 1. Resizing existing containers:
     a.
 With the increased memory capacity of the nodes, the kubelet proceeds to update fields that are directly related to the available memory on the host.
 This would lead to recalculation of oom_score_adj and swap_limits.